JennyKmu/ROSE/README.md

 ## Checksums

 With each release will be included the SHA-256 hash of the .pyz and .exe files.
 This made to check that the files haven't been tempered with since they were prepared for release (meaning that no one modified them).
-To check that the hash is correct, open a command prompt (powershell) at the location of the downloaded file, and type: ``Get-FileHash  <filename> -Algorithm SHA256 | Fromat-List``.
+To check that the hash is correct, open a command prompt (powershell) at the location of the downloaded file, and type: ``Get-FileHash  <filename> -Algorithm SHA256 | Format-List``.
 Compare the result to the hash given with the release notice.

 ## Requirements